What is a Privately Held Company?

-There are various types of private company structures, each of which offers it own advantages and disadvantages.
-The most common types are Corporation, Limited Liability Partnership (LLP), Sole Proprietorship, and Non-Profit Society.
-These types vary in their specific definitions and structures by country, but in most countries a corporation is the most commonly used company structure.
+There are various types of private company structures, each of which offers its own advantages and disadvantages.
+The most common types are Corporation, Limited Liability Partnership (LLP), Sole Proprietorship, and Non-Profit Organization.
+These types vary in their specific definitions and structures by country, but in most countries, a corporation is the most commonly used company structure.

 Risks of ownership

 Owning shares in a private company poses many risks.
-While all investments are risky, owning shares in a private business entails some unique risks that include:
+While all investments are risky, owning shares in a private business entails some unique risks, such as the following: